mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

 If we zoom in to just two days, we can really see the timing of oxygen increase and decrease.

-Let's also add an extra bit of mapping to our plot with `label = DO`.
+Let's also add an extra bit of mapping to our plot with `label = DO` in the aesthetics.
+This will display the oxygen value next to the point as it moves along the graph.

 ```r
 datum.SH |>